 PADI Open Water Diver Referral

 This option will cover all the knowledge development sessions and the confined water sessions.
-The approximate time needed for this is between 2 to 3 days.
-The PADI videos which can be watched at home will require about 4-5 hours, following which you will need to fill in the knowledge reviews before coming in for your classroom session.
-The pool sessions will require about 4-6 hours and can be completed either on one day or split into two sessions depending on prevalent conditions.
+The approximate time needed for this is around 2 days.
+The PADI videos which can be watched at home will require about 5-7 hours, following which you will need to go through the knowledge reviews and complete your online exams (‘e-learning lite’).
+The pool sessions will require about 5-6 hours and can be completed after a short classroom review session with your PADI instructor.

 - Swimming Pool Sessions